SDU-eScience/SDUCloudDoc/docs/source/index.rst

 .. figure::  images/screens/dashboard/dashboard.png
    :align:   center

-This is the entrypoint of the application
+This is the entrypoint of the application and gives the user a overview of recent activity.

 Files
 -----